spatel7310/Realtor-Website/README.md

 ## Future Enhancements

-We are constantly working to improve the website and make it even more valuable for our client and his customers.
-Some potential enhancements include:
+I am constantly working to improve the website and make it even more valuable for my client and his customers.

 ## Feedback

-We welcome any feedback or suggestions on how we can improve this website.
-Please contact us using the form provided on the website or email us directly at [client-email-address].
-Thank you for visiting our website!
+I welcome any feedback or suggestions on how I can improve this website.
+Please contact me using the form provided on the website or email me directly at spatel8291@gmail.com.
+Thank you for visiting my website!